guifcoelho/RKO/README.md

 # RKO - Random-key optimizer

 This is an implementation of the RKO to solve combinatorial optimization problems.
+The code was prepared for Unix systems.

 This algorithm's C++ code has been designed to be easy to reuse.
 Users can only implement specific functions (read and decoder).